quincy-u/quincy-u.github.io/content/en/authors/admin/_index.md

     url: https://www.utoronto.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include reinforcement learning and robotics.
+bio: My research interests include robotics and reinforcement learning.

 # Interests to show in About widget
 interests: